argi00/Interface-Agro_Niger/README.md

 # Welcome to your Expo app 👋

-First thing you have todo is to install all the requirements dependencies that are in requirements.txt by runnig:
+The first thing you need to do is install all the required dependencies listed in `requirements.txt` by running:

    ```bash
    pip install -r requirements.txt